gbarretto/logout4shell-container/README.md

 vulnerability organizations like Cybereason and FullHunt have developed tools to scan for the vulnerability and mitigate this risk without the need to patch or restart the server.

-Logout4Shell Container is not intended to take any credit for the research and development of these tools, but was developed for ease of deployment
+Logout4Shell Container is not intended to take any credit for the research and development of these tools, but was developed for POC and ease of deployment.

 More information regarding these tools can be found on [Cybereason Logout4Shell](https://github.com/Cybereason/Logout4Shell/blob/main/README.md) and
 [FullHunt log4j-scan](https://github.com/fullhunt/log4j-scan/blob/master/README.md)